-Landlords and others who are connected to the housing industry are not allowed to treat individuals who are seeking housing differently because are members of a certain religion, or because they do not practice any religion at all.
-For example, landlords cannot rent out apartments only to people of their own faith or treat applicants of other faiths differently (such as charging a higher rent or larger damage deposit).
+Landlords and others connected to the housing industry are not allowed to treat individuals seeking housing differently because they are members of a certain religion or because they do not practice any religion at all.
+For example, landlords cannot rent out apartments only to people of their own faith or treat applicants of other faiths differently, such as charging a higher rent or larger damage deposit.

 If you believe you have been a victim of religious discrimination, there are legal remedies that may be available to you.
 These may include: